noofny/pet-rego-challenge/README.md

 ## The Approach

 I decided to build an API using WebApi on DotNetCore and leverage a few technologies not previously familiar with in order to learn and challenge myself.
-The solution is not complete or production-ready by any means, but hopefully shows understanding not only the brief but of SOLID principlas and REST architecture.
+The solution is not complete or production-ready by any means, but hopefully shows understanding not only the brief but of SOLID principles and REST architecture.

 ### Decisions & Challenges

 - I chose to build a WebAPI project using DotNetCore.
-This was purely to learn the framework as I beliebe it is a strongly emerging technology for good reasons.
+This was purely to learn the framework as I believe it is a strongly emerging technology for good reasons.
 - I chose to use a containerized ELK stack (ElasticSearch, Lucene, Kibana) for the data persistence layer.
 Possibly a contentious decision, I chose this as a learning exercise and to provide some fun with data visualizations which are available "out of the box" with Kibana.
 - Mocking IElasticClient in my repositories proved to be a challenge, due to a lack of experience/docs/examples (or limitations) around async handling within the mocking framework I used (Moq).
 In order not to have this slow delivery I flagged as a todo item.